 - Engage with city, county, territory and state stakeholders to enhance and align local and state-wide suicide prevention efforts.

 - Understand the issues surrounding suicide prevention for SMVF.

-- Increase knowledge about the challenges and lessons learned in implementing best policies and practices by using state-to-state and community-to-community sharing.
+- Increase knowledge about the challenges and lessons learned in implementing best policies and practices by using state/territory-to-state/territory and community-to-community sharing.

-- Employ promising, best, and evidence-based practices to prevent and reduce suicide at the local level.
+- Implement promising, best, and evidence-based practices to prevent and reduce suicide at the local level.

 - Define and measure success, including defining assignments, deadlines, and measurable outcomes to be reported.